-Supporting Children who Foster - Orange Grove recognise the significant contribution that birth children play in successful foster families.
-Events and opportunities are provided for birth children to come together to discuss with the agencies staff, and other birth children the impact - positives and negatives - of sharing their home and family with a fostered child.
+Supporting Children who Foster - Orange Grove recognise the significant contribution that birth children play in successful outcomes.
+Events and opportunities are provided for birth children to come together to discuss with the Agencies staff, and other birth children the impact - positives and negatives - of sharing their home and family with a fostered child.